-- 1. Continued collaboration with other Vision Zero stakeholders to develop a second draft of the Vision Zero Action Plan. - 2.
-Anticipate completion of the Action Plan by May 2019 with the support of a \$50,000 technical assistance grant from Southern California Association of Governments. - 3.
-Constructed a new Flashing Beacon in South Whittier to provide an enhanced pedestrian crossing for residents of the community to access Amelia Mayberry Park and for school age pedestrians to reach Richard L. Graves Middle School.
+- 1. Continued collaboration with other Vision Zero stakeholders to develop and release to the public a draft Vision Zero Action Plan. - 2.
+Anticipate completion of the Action Plan by Summer 2019 with the support of a \$50,000 technical assistance grant from Southern California Association of Governments. - 3.
+Launched a Vision Zero website (www.VisionZeroLACounty.com) to obtain feedback on the draft Vision Zero Action Plan. - 4.
+Held or attended more than 20 community meetings throughout the County unincorporated areas to advertise the public release of the Vision Zero Action Plan and solicit feedback. - 5.
+Held a public outreach and ribbon cutting ceremony for the newly constructed Flashing Beacons in South Whittier for residents of the community to access Amelia Mayberry Park and for school age pedestrians to reach Richard L. Graves Middle School. - 6.
+Continued prioritizing the design and implementation of safety.